nosisky/docker-node/README.md

 1. Install Docker for Windows or Docker for Mac (If you're on Windows 7 install Docker Toolbox: http://docker.com/toolbox).

+2. Rename `.env.sample` to `.env` file in your root directory.

-2. Open a command prompt at the root of the application's folder.
+3. Open a command prompt at the root of the application's folder.

+4. Run `docker-compose build`

-3. Run `docker-compose up`
+5. Run `docker-compose up`

-4. Navigate to http://localhost:3000 (http://192.168.99.100:3000 if using Docker Toolbox) with any app to interact with the API.
+6. Navigate to http://localhost:3000 (http://192.168.99.100:3000 if using Docker Toolbox) with any app to interact with the API.
 This assumes that's the IP assigned to VirtualBox - change if needed.

 #### Environment variables
 A few things to note about environment varibales.